nathangeffen/cagl/docs/userguide.md

 CAG_DEF_DLIST(dbl_list, double);
 ```

 Arrays and lists may be ordered.
 Balanced binary trees have to be ordered.
-To declare an ordered CAGL container, you need to pass the definition macro a comparison function.
+To declare an ordered CAGL container, you need to pass the definition macro a comparison function or macro.
 For example, this declares a binary tree of integers:

 ```C
 CAG_DEC_DEF_CMP_TREE(int_tree, int, CAG_CMP_PRIMITIVE);
 ```

+The comparison mechanism we've provided is a CAGL macro called *CAG_CMP_PRIMITIVE*.
+It compares primitive types.
+Instead of using *CAG_CMP_PRIMITIVE* You could define your own comparison macro or function that takes two integer parameters by value.
+It should returns zero if the two parameters are equal, a negative integer if the first parameter is less than the second and a positive integer if it is bigger.

-*CAG_CMP_PRIMITIVE* is a CAGL macro that correctly compares the C primitive types.
-You could also do it this way:
+You could also declare and define *int_tree* this way:

 ```C
 CAG_DEC_CMP_TREE(int_tree, int);